farshed/farshed.github.io/src/content/notes/buddhist-doctrine.md

 ### Samsara

 All beings are trapped in a continuous cycle of birth, death, and rebirth called samsara.
-This cycle is characterized by suffering (dukkha) and is driven by ignorance (avidya), desire (tanha) and karma (actions).
+This cycle is characterized by suffering (dukkha) and is driven by ignorance (avidya), desire (tanha) and actions (karma).

 ### Karma